patrickfav/uber-adb-tools/README.md

     java -jar uber-adb-tools.jar --bugreport --reportDebugIntent your.package.* start -n ${package}/com.company.app.DebugLogActivity --ez HEADLESS true

+### Process Return Value

+This application will return `0` if every install/uninstall was successful, `1` if an error happens (e.g. wrong arguments) and `2` if at least one part of a install/uninstall process was not successful.

 ### ADB Executable Location Strategy

 If you provide a custom location to adb, the tool will try to use it.
 Otherwise it will try to use, which requires adb to be set in `PATH` (See http://stackoverflow.com/questions/20564514 ).
 As a fallback, if the tool does not find the adb in `PATH` it tries to check some default locations for the Android SDK.
 One of these default location checks involves checking if `$ANDROID_HOME`/`%ANDROID_HOME%` is set, so if you don't want to set adb in PATH, use `ANDROID_HOME` environment variable.